- Second annual Microsoft Work Trend Index report finds employees have a new “worth it” equation. And there’s no going back.

-- Report outlines five urgent trends from an external study of 31,000 people in 31 countries including 14 markets in Asia Pacific
+- Report outlines five urgent trends from an external study of 31,000 people in 31 countries or markets including Hong Kong.

-Asia Pacific, 17 March 2022 – Microsoft Corp. has overnight released its second annual Work Trend Index report, “Great Expectations: Making Hybrid Work Work.”
+HONG KONG, 7 APRIL 2022 – Microsoft Corp. has released its second annual Work Trend Index report, “Great Expectations: Making Hybrid Work Work.”
 The company also announced new features across Microsoft Teams, Microsoft 365, Surface Hub, and Microsoft Viva to empower hybrid work and address employees’ new expectations for the workplace.

 After sitting on the cusp of hybrid work for more than a year, many companies are at a long-awaited inflection point: the lived experience of hybrid work.

 One thing from the research is clear: We are not the same people who went home to work in early 2020.
 The past two years have left a lasting imprint, fundamentally changing how people define the role of work in their lives.
 The challenge ahead for every organization is to meet employees’ great new expectations head on while balancing business outcomes in an unpredictable economy.

 To help leaders navigate the shift, the 2022 Work Trend Index outlines five urgent trends from an external study of 31,000 people in 31 countries and markets, including Hong Kong, along with an analysis of trillions of productivity signals in Microsoft 365 and labor trends on LinkedIn:

 - Employees have a new “worth it” equation.
 Sixty-four percent of employees in Hong Kong say they’re more likely to prioritize their health and wellbeing over work than before the pandemic, compared to 57% in APAC.
 And the Great Reshuffle isn’t over: 63% of Gen Z and Millennials in Hong Kong are likely to consider changing employers in the year ahead, an 8% increase from 2021.